ARCC-RACE/jetson_car/jetsoncar_ws/src/drivers/hal/README.md

 Setup Instructions:

 IS PYTHON 3 Needed?
 If python 2 is usable then it should be preferred.

 Install Open AI Gym + Gazebo extension:
 Does this need to be python 3?
+No
 * Use setup.sh for Ubuntu 16.04 if desired
 * Use docker to run Gazebo 8.1.1 or greater with ROS kinetic?
 * Make sure to do the install for python 3.5.2 or greater (pip3)